-With concerns about infectious disease going around, it’s more important than ever for employers to maintain a healthy work environment for their employees.
+With concerns about infectious diseases going around, it’s more important than ever for employers to maintain a healthy work environment for their employees.
 There are many ways to accomplish this, but they all require diligent effort.

 Workplace Wellness and Employer Liability